 Water Damage

 Homeowners insurance covers water damage that is sudden and accidental (i.e., burst pipes, leaky roof, faulty appliances, etc.).
-However, standard homeowners insurance policy does not cover flood damage.
-A separate flood insurance policy is essential to protect your home and belongings if you live in a flood-prone area.
+However, homeowner’s insurance policies do not cover flood damage from acts of God.
+If you live in a flood-prone area, you’ll need a separate flood insurance policy to protect your home and belongings.

 Understanding your homeowner’s insurance policy is not just about knowing your coverage limits or how to file a claim.
 It’s about securing peace of mind.
 It’s about knowing your house is protected, even when disaster strikes.